Deccatron/DCalc/README.md

-# DCalc - Advanced Scientific Calculator
+# DCalc - Advanced Scientific Graphical Calculator

 DCalc is a powerful, feature-rich scientific calculator built with Python and CustomTkinter.
 It combines the functionality of multiple specialized calculators into a single, user-friendly application.